HID Global: Products

-The company sells physical access control products, logical access control products, and secure issuance products that comprise cards, readers, smart card readers (OMNIKEY), networked access products, card printer/encoders (FARGO) and software.
-Its other business segments includes virtualization technology, cashless payment, government ID, RFID for industry and logistics and Animal ID solutions and professional services.
+The company sells physical access control products, logical access control products, and secure issuance products.
+Its other business segments include virtualization technology, cashless payment, government ID, RFID for industry and logistics and Animal ID solutions and professional services.

 HID manufactures and licenses several types of technologies, from Wiegand products to 13.56 MHz iCLASS, MIFARE, and DESFire, as well as the 125 kHz Indala and Prox cards.
 Migration readers from various 125 kHz Prox technologies to 13.56 MHz iCLASS were introduced in 2007.